 Even when I knew I’d only be living somewhere for a couple of months, I always made an effort to print and hang my favorite photos (as we all did in the early 2010s!) and display a few favorite books and trinkets.
 However, there’s so much more that you can do to make a temporary spot feel more like your own—keep reading for designer-approved tips that you’ll be able to easily implement this week.

 Think About Textiles

 “Textiles like rugs, bedding, and throw pillows make a space feel cozy,” Purzycki shared.
 “If you're thinking about leaving yours packed away, don’t!
 The added warmth they’ll bring to your home will be well worth it.”
 In addition to having aesthetic benefits, certain bed linens and accent pieces may remind you of the comforts of your full-time space and help you feel more at ease in a new bedroom in an unfamiliar location.
-If you can’t fall asleep without your silk pillowcase or throw blanket, don’t leave these things behind—they may have a major impact on your mental health as you adjust to a new spot.
+If you can’t fall asleep without your silk pillowcase or throw blanket, don’t leave these things behind—they may have a major impact on your comfort levels as you adjust to a new spot.